ermouth/couchbox/plugins/README.md

 #### this.\_cache(key'') → Promise → {key,data,tags,ttl}

-Returns promise resoved with stow object, or rejected if no key exist.
-Fetching several kilobytes of data takes ~1…2 ms. Estimating very roughly, fetching cache is ~5 times faster than reading CouchDB.
+Returns promise resolved with stow object, or rejected if no key exists.
+Retrieving several kilobytes of data takes ~1…2 ms. Estimating very roughly, fetching cache is ~5 times faster than reading CouchDB.

 #### this.\_cache({key,data,tags,ttl}) → Promise

-Stores `data` of any JSONable type under `key`, that must be a string.
-Optional `ttl` property restricts cache entry lifetime, in _seconds_.
+Stores `data` of any JSONable type under the `key`, that must be a string.
+Optional `ttl` property restricts cache entry lifetime, _in seconds_.

 The `tags` property is an optional object like `{tag1:10,tag2:[3,4]}`.
 Tags are useful for massive group cache invalidation.